rohitraja/KafkaDemo/README.md

 ## Prerquists.
 If you are linux
 You should have kafka on your local machine.
 You can follow the steps if you have kafka on you linux machine.
+You can follow this instrunction to download and install kafka: https://tecadmin.net/install-apache-kafka-ubuntu/

 Step 1.
 Start Zookeeper
 sudo ./bin/zookeeper-server-start.sh config/zookeeper.properties